Prag8855/aab/content/guides/kontist-review.md

 Since I have to double-check every transaction, the AI just creates more work for me.
 There is no way to turn it off.

-Like other banks, Kontist integrates with [Lexoffice](/out/lexoffice), where I do all of my bookkeeping.
-All of my transactions are categorised in Lexoffice already.
+Like other banks, Kontist integrates with [Lexware Office](/out/lexoffice), where I do all of my bookkeeping.
+All of my transactions are categorised in Lexware Office already.
 They already have the right VAT.
 Kontist sees this information, and still sets the VAT wrong.
 The Kontist support confirmed this.

 **The automatic VAT feature is useless.** It does not work, but it can't be turned off.